yesodweb/cabal-meta/README.md

 ## Examples

-Controlling cabal-meta is done through sources.txt sources.txt contains a repo location and optionally a branch name and build flags.
+Controlling cabal-meta is done through `sources.txt`.
+`sources.txt` contains a repo location and optionally a branch name and build flags.
 Build flags start with a dash.